 Capital Impact's loan portfolio consists of loans reflected in Capital Impact's loans receivable balance as set forth in its accompanying audited financial statements.
-The loans receivable balance includes loans disbursed through Capital Impact as well as Capital Impact's portion of loans disbursed through six consolidated subsidiaries.
-Capital Impact earns revenue (which may include interest, management fees, servicing fees, and other revenue) related to its subsidiary loans and loans it manages on behalf of unaffiliated third parties; but these loans are not reflected in Capital Impact's loans receivable balances set forth in the accompanying audited financial statements.
+The loans receivable balance includes loans disbursed through Capital Impact as well as Capital Impact's portion of loans disbursed through seven consolidated subsidiaries.2 Capital Impact earns revenue (which may include interest, management fees, servicing fees, and other revenue) related to its subsidiary loans and loans it manages on behalf of unaffiliated third parties; but these loans are not reflected in Capital Impact's loans receivable balances set forth in the accompanying audited financial statements.

-Capital Impact's loan portfolio has grown consistently from 2016 through 2019, as illustrated in the below chart.
+Capital Impact's loan portfolio grew from 2017 through 2021, as illustrated in the below chart.

 In the normal course of business, Capital Impact makes commitments to extend loans and lines of credit, which are not reflected in its financial statements until they are disbursed.
 Since many of the commitments are expected to expire without being completely drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
-Capital Impact's unfunded loan commitment balance as of December 31, 2020 was \$41,386,342, the detail of which is illustrated in the following charts.
+Capital Impact's unfunded loan commitment balance as of December 31, 2021 was \$59,197,6553, the detail of which is illustrated in the following charts.

-&lt;sup>2 Six subsidiaries were consolidated on Capital Impact's financial statements during the period of 2016 to 2020: Community Economic Development, LLC ("CED"), Impact V CDE 7, LLC ("CDE 7"), FPIF, LLC, Detroit Neighborhoods Fund, LLC, Community Investment Impact Fund, LLC ("CIIF"), and Community Investment Impact Fund II, LLC ("CIIF II").
+2 Six subsidiaries were consolidated on Capital Impact's financial statements during the period of 2017 to 2021: Community Economic Development, LLC ("CED"), Impact V CDE 7, LLC ("CDE 7"), FPIF, LLC, Detroit Neighborhoods Fund, LLC, Community Investment Impact Fund, LLC ("CIIF"), Community Investment Impact Fund II, LLC ("CIIF II") and Alliance Securities Manager LLC.
 CED dissolved as of April 8, 2016; CIIF commenced operations as of December 13, 2017; Impact V CDE 7 dissolved as of February 2018; CIIF II commenced operations as of December 28, 2018; and CIIF II merged with and into CIIF as of January 1, 2020 and is no longer in existence.

-&lt;sup>3 This represents the unfunded commitment based on Capital Impact's consolidated financials.
-The figure includes unfunded commitments of \$184.00 to Capital Impact's subsidiaries.
+3 This represents the unfunded commitment based on Capital Impact's consolidated financials.
+The figure includes unfunded commitments of \$184.07 to Capital Impact's subsidiaries.